Modeling Species Distributions in Continental Water Bodies

 every raster to match the grid.
 The grid returned by the

-function is from sdm_area
+sdm_area function is from sdm_area class, a

 class that will also keep the environmental/climatic data (i.e.